NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 We understand that health information about you and your healthcare is personal.
 We are committed to protecting health information about you.
 We will create a record of the care and services you receive from us.
 We do so to provide you with quality care and to comply with any legal or regulatory requirements.

-This Notice applies to all of the records generated or received by Planned Parenthood San Antonio, Planned Parenthood South Texas Surgical Center, and Planned Parenthood Cameron County whether we documented the health information or another doctor forwarded it to us.
+This Notice applies to all of the records generated or received by Planned Parenthood San Antonio and Planned Parenthood Cameron County whether we documented the health information or another doctor forwarded it to us.
 This Notice will tell you the ways in which we may use or disclose health information about you.
 This Notice also describes your rights to the health information we keep about you and describes certain obligations we have regarding the use and disclosure of your health information.

 Our pledge regarding your health information is backed-up by federal law.
 The privacy and security provisions of HIPAA require us to: